jeremiah-c-leary/vhdl-style-guide/docs/aggregate_rules.rst

 |phase_6| |error| |case| |case_keyword|

-This rule checks the *others* keyword has proper case in aggregates.
+This rule checks the *others* keyword in aggregates has proper case.

 |configuring_uppercase_and_lowercase_rules_link|